 And One More Thing…

 If you want to learn spoken French, then you will not want to miss FluentU.
 With FluentU, you can learn French from music videos, commercials, news, and inspiring talks.
 FluentU lets you learn real French, the same way that people speak it in real life.
 FluentU has a wide variety of interesting videos like movie trailers, funny commercials, and web series, as you can see here:

 FluentU brings native French content within reach.
 With interactive captions, FluentU lets you tap on any word to see an image, definition, and useful examples.

 For example, this is what you see when you tap on the word “suit”:

-All along, FluentU keeps track of vocabulary that you’re learning.
+All along, FluentU keeps track of vocabulary that you are learning.
 It uses that vocab to recommend you examples and videos and give you a fully personalized experience.
-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store.
+Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes or Google Play stores.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn French with real-world videos.